terracotta-education/terracotta-external-integrations/README.md

 # terracotta-external-integrations
-Contains illustrations of how custom web activities can integrate with Terracotta
+This repository contains illustrations of how custom web activities can integrate with [Terracotta](https://terracotta.education).

+## Overview
+Terracotta provides a flexible LTI (Learning Tools Interoperability) integration that allows custom web activities to be embedded within learning management system (LMS) assignments.
+Detailed configuration instructions are available on the [Terracotta Knowledge Base](https://terracotta-education.atlassian.net/wiki/spaces/TC/overview).

+## Examples
+* [minimal_example.html](./minimal_example.html) - The minimal example of how to configure a custom web activity.
+This example receives a launch_token and anonymous_id from URL parameters, presents a single math question, and returns the user's score back to Terracotta when the user clicks to submit.